Canine "Raspberry Jam" Disease: Everything You Need To Know!

 Sometimes HGE is unavoidable.
 Further research will hopefully shed more light on how to prevent dogs from developing this nasty disease.
 In the meantime, you can reduce your dog's risk by taking the following precautions:

-- Give timely parasite treatments, ensuring your treatments cover ALL parasites (this normally requires 2 separate products)
+- Give timely parasite treatments, ensuring your treatments cover ALL parasites (we recommend combining Interceptor & Nexguard for full treatment at minimal cost)

 - Don't give your dog your food scraps, and swap "junk" treats for healthy treats such as pieces of apple and carrot.
-If you prefer to buy pre-packaged treats, look for top quality natural products.
+If you prefer to buy pre-packaged treats, look for top quality, Australian-made products.
 Treats should be fed sparingly.

-- Don't feed raw meaty bones; look for alternatives such as high-quality chews (not rawhide), frozen mince blocks, occupier toys etc.
+- Don't feed raw meaty bones; look for alternatives such as Oravet chews, frozen mince blocks, occupier toys etc.

-- Don't allow your dog to scavenge on the ground, particularly when it comes to animal faeces (such as possum poo).
-Some studies suggest the faeces of small, rodent-like animals may be responsible for severe gastric trauma in other animals.
+- Definitely don't allow your dog to scavenge on the ground, particularly when it comes to animal faeces (such as possum poo).
+International studies have suggest the faeces of small, rodent-like animals may be responsible for severe gastric trauma in other animals.

 - Remove the temptation for your dog to ingest dangerous foreign bodies and substances.
 Put away all socks/stockings/underwear.
 Don't leave your dog with access to soft furnishings such as blankets, towels, string/dental floss, soft toys etc. if he/she is prone to chewing and eating them.
 Throw away food packaging, skewers, corn cobs, fruit pips/pits, and broken toys.
 Minimise access to sticks and stones.
 Never, ever leave your butter on the bench unattended (pancreatitis risk)!